 This course will examine a variety of theories and models of the physical universe including perspectives from various physical sciences and disciplines such as philosophy, religion, and history.

 Click here to view a list of the MALS program electives.
 Semester course offerings are mailed to students 2 weeks prior to registration.
-Contact the Office of Interdisciplinary and Professional Studies if you do not receive information on courses.
+Contact the Office of Graduate Professional Programs if you do not receive information on courses.

 If desired 6 of the 21 elective credits may be in the form of a capstone paper.
 Students interested in pursuing a paper should schedule a meeting with the MALS graduate program director to discuss the intended topic.
 Students will need to establish a committee consisting of three members (one of whom should be the program director).

 Prior to graduation those students who have elected course work instead of a thesis are required to submit a portfolio as their final project.
-The portfolio is due at the end of your last semester of study and should be submitted to the Office of Interdisciplinary and Professional Studies.
+The portfolio is due at the end of your last semester of study and should be submitted to the Office of Graduate Professional Programs.
 Clearance for graduation cannot be given until the final portfolio has been received.
 The following are guidelines for your final project: